- How do I contact a moderator?

-- Creating a second account to evade a (temporary) ban, avoid negative feedback from the classifieds, shill or otherwise break the rules.
+- Creating a second account to evade a suspension or ban, avoid negative feedback from the classifieds, shill, or otherwise break the rules.

-Excepting spammers, the vast majority of the time, members end up banned for repeatedly being abusive, having multiple accounts to cause trouble and evade bans, fraudulent classified activity (thankfully rarely) or, very rarely, breaking Member of the Trade rules.
+Excepting spammers, the vast majority of the time, members end up banned for repeatedly being abusive, having multiple accounts to cause trouble and evade bans, fraudulent Head-Fi Classifieds activity, or - very rarely - breaking Member of the Trade rules.
 Since posts of that nature are usually deleted, it may not be obvious why a person was banned.
 We don't discuss bans publicly, with rare exception.

 If you received a PM about a post or thread you have made that was edited or deleted, please reply to it and politely ask for clarification or a review.
-Quite a bit of moderation is done by us using our iPhones and the like on the go, so we sometimes rush and may not get around to explaining a deletion or may fail to do a perfect job removing thread-derailing arguments.
 While we are usually happy to explain a decision, we wont enter into protracted discussion about it, simply because we'd rather be participating as normal members and not arguing about moderation decisions.

 If your content has been removed from a sponsor's forum or blog, please contact the representative(s) from that company about it.

 Deleting posts is not a personal thing.
 Don't make it one.
-Crying "censorship" and conspiracy theories about protecting sponsors because you refuse to follow the rules only makes you look foolish.
-Moderators and Administrators are NOT connected with the management or organisation of sponsors and, excepting the site owner, do not benefit financially from their presence.
+Moderators and Administrators are NOT connected with the management or organization of sponsors and, excepting the site owner, do not benefit financially from their presence.

 Remember that it is only the internet and if your post is deleted, it wont kill you.
-However, if you really think it is so important that it needs to be addressed, there is a feedback form available through the Support link at the bottom of every page.
+However, if you really think it is so important that it needs to be addressed, there is a feedback form available through the "Contact Us" link at the bottom of every page.

-All sponsorship of the site is managed by Wikia in its entirety.
-The moderating staff members are not paid to moderate the site, and, excepting the site owner, do not have any involvement in or receive any financial benefit from sponsors.
-In fact, moderation staff become aware of a new sponsor at the same time members do: When they post or advertise on the site.
+All sponsorship of the site is managed directly by Head-Fi.
+The moderators are not paid to moderate the site, and, excepting the site owner, do not have any involvement in or receive any financial benefit from sponsors.
+In fact, moderators become aware of a new sponsor at the same time members do: when they post or advertise on the site.

 Seriously, even despite that, there is no way a handful of moderators can go through the 2000+ posts made daily and delete all those that say negative stuff about the 60-70 companies that sponsor the site.
 It is not possible and we'd quickly lose most of our membership if thousands of posts were regularly disappearing.